-Graduate students in the departments of Educational Administration and Curriculum Studies at the University of Saskatchewan are advised that, given the prior approval of their advisor, this seminar may be included as part of their Master's or PhD program of study.
+Graduate students in the departments of Educational Administration and Curriculum Studies at the University of Saskatchewan are advised that, given the prior approval of their advisor, this virtual conference may be included as part of their Master's or PhD program of study.

 SPSC Program Director

-The Saskachewan Principals' Short Course is very plesed to announce that Dr Michelle Prytula has agreed to return in 2019 in the role of Program Director.
+The Saskatchewan Principals' Short Course is very pleased to announce that Dr Michelle Prytula has agreed to return in 2020 in the role of Program Director.

 Recognizing that the success of the teaching profession hinges on the experiences of students in classrooms, Dr. Prytula’s number one priority as an educator is the student experience.
 Throughout her roles as a classroom teacher, school administrator, faculty member, and now in her current role as dean, Dr. Prytula is committed to education in this province, and has been recognized locally, nationally, and internationally for her work in support of teaching and learning.

 Past Events Included: Accommodation of Gender Identity and Religion in Schools